Champaign DUI Defense Lawyers

 • Commit DUI while driving a school bus with children onboard

-• Receive a DUI after a previous, aggravated DUI charge that caused a death
+• Receive a DUI after a previous aggravated DUI charge that caused a death

 If you receive three or more DUI convictions in Illinois, you will receive a Category 4 felony.
-The punishment for this crime includes the following measures:

 • Six-year driver’s license suspension